goharbor/harbor/tests/testcases/Group7-Replication/7-21-Replication-push-images.md

 1. Login UI as admin user;
 2. Create a project and add an enabled replication rule.
-3. Push an image to created project.
+3. Push an image to the created project.
 4. Check replication job.
-5. Check remote registry to see if the image has been replicated:
-* Project exist on remote registry
+5. Check remote registry to see if the image has been replicated if project exist on remote registry.
-* Project not exist on remote registry
+6. Check remote registry to see if the image has been replicated if project not exist on remote registry.

 # Expect Outcome: